Welcome to the Doves Class!

 Sensory and Physical

-- Encourage your child to help tidy around the home.
+- Encourage them to help you to tidy at home.

 Cognition and Learning

-- Listen to the stories we will be focusing on in class:
+- Listen to the stories that we will be focusing on in class:

 Brown Bear, Brown Bear, What Do You See?